 If you need placement services, please contact Michael Yang at (213) 700-4723 or firstname.lastname@example.org.

-The Transfer-In Form is a document which has two parts: the first to be signed by you the student, and the second to be filled out by your current International Adviser.
-This form must be filled out by your current adviser to verify that you are currently maintaining F-1 Status and are able to transfer to our institution in ACTIVE F-1 Status.
+The SEVIS Status Form is a document that has two parts: the first to be signed by you the student, and the second to be filled out by your current International Adviser.
+This form must be filled out by your current adviser to verify that you are currently maintaining F-1 status and are able to transfer to our institution in ACTIVE F-1 Status.
 This document is required before we are able to admit you into any of our programs.

 In order to renew your F-1 visa, you can opt for one of the two options below: